Holy Demon Army

-The Holy Demon Army (聖鬼軍, Sei Ki Gun) were a professional wrestling tag team consisting of Toshiaki Kawada and Akira Taue.
+The Holy Demon Army (聖鬼軍, Seikigun) were a professional wrestling tag team consisting of Toshiaki Kawada and Akira Taue.
 The HDA competed in All Japan Pro Wrestling during the 1990s and is considered the most successful and dominant team in the history of All Japan as they held the World Tag Team Championship a record six times, as well as having won the World's Strongest Tag Determination League on two occasions.